 Faculty strategic plan

-The international knowledge about languages, cultures and societies from all over the world in both the present and the past, is what makes the Faculty of Humanties unique in its kind.
-The FSP describes how we will adapt to new developments while preserving our strengths.
+The Faculty Strategic Plan (FSP) sets out the faculty's ambitions for the coming years.
+The wealth of international academic knowledge about languages, cultures and societies worldwide, past and present, makes the Faculty of Humanities unique.
+The FSP describes how we respond to new developments while maintaining our strengths.

-Do you have any questions about the process of the plan itself?
+Do you have any questions about the process?
 Please send an email to FSP@hum.leidenuniv.nl.

 Step 1: Collection of data and initial analyses to use as input for the development process.